timurioukr/timurioukr/README.md

 I love open source.
 I am not a heavy maintainer of any large libraries, but I really like the boyscout rule.
 I contribute to things as I come across issues that I think other people might struggle with.
 This may be things that are overlooked by someone who is deep into the library.
 I 💕 a good onboarding readme with good example.

 ---

-### My Digital Garden 🌱

-I write regular blog posts, most of which you will find on my linkedin page [linkedin.com/in/shekhovtsoff](https://www.linkedin.com/in/shekhovtsoff/).

-I write about things I am familiar with, things that trip up folks that I mentor, and things that I am learning.
-Day to day I make things with **data** using **javascript**.

----

 <p align="center">